-This quick and easy recipe find has come a favourite in the Elldrew household.
-Pork and fennel are the perfect pairing when it comes to this herbalisicous dish.
+This quick and easy fennel and pork pappardelle recipe has come a favourite in the Elldrew household.
+Fennel and pork are the perfect pairing when it comes to this herbalisicous dish.
 We have made this dish using both mince from sausages and supermarket bought pork mince.
 We will admit that there are more flavours in the sausage meat so, if using supermarket mince, just taste and compensate by adding more fresh herbs and seasoning to ensure you get a great flavour.
 The beauty of the dish is that is comes together at the end, so you can adjust flavours before serving.
 Enjoy, it’s delicious.

 - 400g free-range pork sausages (or pork mince)